Formal bankruptcy or a ‘sequestration’

 You must apply online with the help of a money adviser.

-From 1 April 2015, you have to pay a fee of £90 to make yourself bankrupt under the MAP rules.
-The fee is £200 if you take the standard route.
+From 22nd March 2021, you have to pay a fee of £50 to make yourself bankrupt under the MAP rules.
+The cost is £150 if you take the FAB (standard) route, but you may not have to pay this fee if you claim certain benefits.

 Important points to remember about bankruptcy